-Geography

-Diversity is embedded in the curriculum so it is celebrated all the time.
-For example:

-- Tackling misconceptions and attitudes and perceptions of Africa more balanced view - The role of Empire - The impact of the Slave Trade and Colonialism - The danger of a single story experiences of Chimamanda Ngozi-Adichie - Sustainable Development Goals a western view and neocolonialism - role of females - Alternative perspectives of people and places - Geographical skills using old and new maps e.g. Colonial maps and contemporary maps - Guest speakers - Local area study: how is the Windrush generation part of Bedford's history? - The role of the UK in the wider world - Causes of uneven development historical, political, geographical
+Geography Diversity is embedded in the curriculum so it is celebrated all the time.
+For example: - Tackling misconceptions and attitudes and perceptions of Africa - more balanced view - The role of Empire - The impact of the Slave Trade and Colonialism - The danger of a single story - experiences of Chimamanda Ngozi- Adichie - Sustainable Development Goals - a western view and neo- colonialism - role of females - Alternative perspectives of people and places - Geographical skills using old and new maps e.g. Colonial maps and contemporary maps - Guest speakers - Local area study: how is the Windrush generation part of Bedford's history? - The role of the UK in the wider world - Causes of uneven development - historical, political, geographical History Our schemes of learning in history seek to integrate diverse histories History throughout all of our enquiries, weaving the untold stories of individuals into bigger picture narratives, rather than simply bolting on histories of different demographic groups.

-History

-Our schemes of learning in history seek to integrate diverse histories throughout all of our Big Questions, weaving the untold stories of individuals into bigger picture narratives, rather than simply bolting on histories of different demographic groups.
 The aim is for students to see that the history of all communities in Britain are fully integrated into 'British history'.
 These diverse histories not only include the stories of ethnic minority groups in Britain, but also the LGBTQ+ community, different religious groups, women, children, and disabled histories, all of which, historically, have been neglected.
 In each year group we develop skills and disciplinary knowledge which enable students to be accepting of different cultures and perspectives, whilst teaching them to question and challenge non-representative evidence (comparing historical interpretations, for example).
-As appropriate, we also focus on local, national and global history rather than just the micro-history of England, to ensure that students understand how geography has impacted migration histories and conflicts.

-Selected examples of where we have included diverse histories of underrepresented groups include:

-- Tasks related to the Ivory Bangle Lady and Cheddar Man in our Celts unit - A lesson on the role of women in the Civil Wars - Exploration into everyday life of the average person in different time periods (including women in the Roman eras, National Archives virtual lessons concerning life as a Black Victorian etc.) - Tasks linked to the 'golden age' of Islam and how it has positively influenced Britain - A focus on the religious diversification of England during the Reformation - An enquiry into Commonwealth contributions to World War One and World War Two - A consideration of women's contribution to medicine - The work of Alan Turing and the women of Bletchley Park - A unit about women and the vote - Lessons about pre-colonial Africa which precede our lessons on slavery and Empire
+As appropriate, we also focus on local, national and global history rather than just the micro-history of England, to ensure that students understand how geography has impacted migration histories and conflicts, as well as exploring how the world has always been a diverse and connected place.
+Selected examples of where we have included diverse histories of under- represented groups include: A lesson on the role of women in the Civil Wars Exploration into everyday life of the average person in different time periods (National Archives virtual lessons concerning life as a Black Victorian etc.) Tasks linked to the 'golden age' of Islam and how it has positively influenced Britain A focus on the religious diversification of England during the Reformation An enquiry into Commonwealth contributions to World War One and World War True and World War Two A consideration of women's contribution to medicine A consideration of women's contribution to medicine The work of Alan Turing and the women of Bletchley Park A unit about women and the vote Lessons about pre-colonial Africa which precede our lessons on slavery and Empire